Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 #### 3.4.1.2 User Interface

 The system shall provide an intuitive and responsive interface accessible through both desktop and mobile browsers.
-The interface will vary slightly depending on the role (User, Admin, System Admin, System Monitor), ensuring role-based access and operations and the interface must comply with WCAG 2.1 AA for accessibility
+The interface will vary slightly depending on the role (User, Administrator, System Administrator, System Monitor), ensuring role-based access and operations and the interface must comply with WCAG 2.1 AA for accessibility

 ###### 3.4.1.2.1 General Layout............................................................................